 4. Removing a pattern

-When you want to remove a pattern altogether from your project’s analysis, expand the issue you’re aiming to disable the pattern for, click on, select Remove pattern and confirm your choice.
+When you want to remove a pattern altogether from your repository's analysis, expand the issue you’re aiming to disable the pattern for, click on, select Remove pattern and confirm your choice.

 Note that if you’re using a custom configuration file, you have to remove that pattern line manually in your file.